Paul Kim (academic): Projects and research

 Kim leads initiatives involving the design of learning technologies, educational research, and community development.
 Kim is also working with numerous international organizations to develop mobile empowerment solutions for extremely underserved communities in developing countries.
 In his recent expeditions to Latin America, Africa, and India, he investigated the effects of highly programmable open-source mobile learning platforms on education programs for literacy, numeracy, and entrepreneurship (e.g., math games, storytelling, and farming simulations).
 As part of his research, he is also exploring mobile wireless sensors in simulation-based learning and ePortfolio-based assessment to promote creativity, critical thinking, and problem solving.

-Kim launched a Massive open online course(MOOC) titled "Designing A New Learning Environment" in 2012.
+Kim launched a Massive open online course (MOOC) titled "Designing A New Learning Environment" in 2012.
 The course was geared towards empowering education enthusiasts of all backgrounds to cultivate the understanding necessary to create a cutting-edge 21st century learning environment that is both innovative and sustainable.
 The course invited 20,000 students from 170 different countries, and over 6200 students received a certificate of completion.
 The average completion rate for MOOC is 5-15%, compared with 30% for this course.

-Kim founded a voluntary501(C3) non-profit organization named XRI in 2006 and an accompanying initiative named Seeds of Empowerment.
+Kim founded a voluntary 501(C3) non-profit organization named XRI in 2006 and an accompanying initiative named Seeds of Empowerment.
 Seeds of Empowerment is a spin-off of Stanford Graduate School of Education, which aims to provide an opportunity to empower children and meet their needs by utilizing innovative mobile technology and educational research from Stanford University.
-The Seeds of Empowerment now includes three projects.
+The Seeds of Empowerment now includes three projects: